-Core strength is key for paddle boarding.
+Core strength is key for stand up paddle boarding.

-It helps you to keep your balance on the board and provides more upper body strength.
+It helps you to keep your balance on the SUP board and provides more upper body strength.
 Your abdominal muscles will get a great workout as you fight to keep your balance and drive your way through the water.

 You won’t get a six-pack from a few stand up paddle boarding sessions (six-packs are more about low body fat than heavy workouts) but you will build a stronger core.